kumarshantanu/asphalt/README.md

 ;; defsql infers connection worker as either update or query (sql-update conn-source {:new-salary 110000 :dept "Accounts"})

-;; for genkey we need to specify as such
-(a/defsql sql-insert "INSERT INTO emp (name, salary, dept) VALUES ($name, $salary, $dept)" {:conn-worker a/genkey})
+;; for genkey we need to specify the :conn-worker option as such (a/defsql sql-insert "INSERT INTO emp (name, salary, dept) VALUES ($name, $salary, $dept)" {:conn-worker a/genkey})